Graduate Application Information and FAQs

 -

 Master’s students are not required to write a thesis.
-However, if you wish to write a thesis, you must first obtain permission from the M.A.
-Supervisor who will discuss the viability of your research proposal as well as potential thesis supervisors.
+However, if you wish to write a thesis, you must first obtain permission from the Master’s Supervisor who will discuss the viability of your research proposal as well as potential thesis supervisors.

 -